 We aim to establish a culture and workplace that is fair, inclusive and just; a culture where staff are recognized for their full selves; a workplace where our personnel policies and benefits are equitable for all staff.

 But we are by no means done with this work.
 This is a journey, and we still have a long way to go.
 We welcome your feedback to help us along the way.
 Send your questions or comments to marketingandcommunications[at]sff.org.

-Ability: 93 percent of San Francisco Foundation staff identified as a person without a disability, 7 percent as a person with a disability.
+In 2021, 13 percent of staff, none of our Board of Trustees, and 23 percent of our independent consultants identified as a person with a disability.
 The Council on Foundations’ report indicated that only 20 percent of foundations responded to questions about staff with disabilities and among those only 1 percent of foundations indicated that they had staff with disabilities.

 Diligent stewardship of the $1.5 billion in assets entrusted to us through endowed and donor advised funds enables us to make a greater impact in the region.
 In order to invest our assets in alignment with our values, we seek out investment firms owned by women and people of color—two groups that have historically faced barriers to accessing capital.

 In 2020, 27 percent of SFF’s investment management firms were majority owned by women, and 13 percent were majority owned by people of color.
 Industry-wide, just 1.3% of assets under management globally are overseen by firms that are majority owned by women or people of color, according to the Knight Foundation’s 2019 report, Diversifying Investments: A Study of Ownership Diversity and Performance in the Asset Management Industry

 The asset manager industry’s near-total lack of diversity aggravates wealth disparities that disproportionately prevent people of color from thriving.
 Not only do diverse-owned firms perform as well as their non-diverse counterparts, they are also more likely to invest in entrepreneurs of color.